 logo by Tom Daly Illustration

 The Columbia University Libraries collect both graphic novels for the circulating collection in the Butler Library stacks and also creator archives in the Rare Book & Manuscript Library.
-The circulating collection launched in 2005, when the libraries held three titles, and by the end of 2015 the collection featured roughly 10,000 titles in over one dozen languages.
+The circulating collection launched in 2005, when the libraries held three titles, and by the end of 2018 the collection featured roughly 14,000 titles in over two dozen languages.
 The archival collections, which already contained disparate comics holdings, launched in earnest in 2011, with acquisition of writer Chris Claremont's papers.

 The circulating holdings contain a diverse collection, with mainstream and alternative titles, archival reprints, independent comics, Kickstarter projects, and other content.
 These materials have been used in courses from East Asian Languages and Cultures, to English and Comparative Literature, to Narrative Medicine, and have been featured in the American Studies course "The American Graphic Novel."
 Students have used the collection for term papers, senior theses, and M.A. essays.